hcnoh/rl-collection-pytorch/README.md

     ```

 3. Install other packages to run OpenAI Gym environments.
 These are dependent on the development setting of your machine.

+    *Note*: The environment's names could be different depending on the version of OpenAI Gym.

 4. Install PyTorch.
 The version of PyTorch should be greater or equal than 1.7.0.
-This repository does not provide the CUDA usage yet.
-I will get them possible soon.

 ## Training and Running
 1. Modify `config.json` as your machine setting.